The benefits of CBD

 Due to UK laws, any CBD products in the UK can only be available for sale with a maximum of 0.2% THC.
 Despite some CBD products containing THC, it won’t result in you feeling ‘high’.

-How does CBD and THC Work?
+How do CBD and THC work?

 Inside the human body, there’s the endocannabinoid system, with its receptors spread throughout the body and brain.

 What many people don’t know is that the endocannabinoids can activate these receptors.
 The human body can naturally activate these receptors, as well as the plant cannabinoids.

 Cannabinoid receptors like the CB1 and CB2 receptors have involvement in a series of processes.
 These include the regulation of pain, sensations, appetite, memory and mood.

 THC activates both CB1 and CB2, however, CBD does not directly stimulate these receptors.

 The CB1 receptors are mostly found in the central nervous system.
 Smaller numbers of CB1 receptors are also found in other areas of the body, such as the liver, kidneys and lungs.

 CB1 plays a role in the release and the production of neurotransmitters as well as having involvement in the lipogenesis process, which takes place inside the liver.

 From research conducted, CB1 plays a role in the maintenance of the body’s internal equilibrium (homeostasis).